KPZ Equation from non-simple variations on open ASEP: An Elementary Integral Calculation

-which completes the proof upon additional elementary bounds. \end{proof} The second of these preliminary time-integral estimates concerns non-integrable singularities though with a cutoff away from said singularity.
-The point of the following elementary upper bound is to provide a precise estimate for the otherwise clear qualitative convergence of the integral. \begin{lemma} Consider any $S,T \in \R_{\geq 0}$ satisfying $S \leq T$ and any pair $c_{1} \in \R_{<1}$ and $c_{2} \in \R_{>1}$.
-Provided any $\e \in \R_{>0}$, we have
+}which completes the proof upon additional elementary bounds. \end{proof} The second preliminary time-integral estimate concerns non-integrable singularities but with a cutoff away from said singularity.
+The point of the following elementary upper bound is to provide a precise estimate for the otherwise clear qualitative convergence of the integral. \begin{lemma}\fsp {Consider any $S,T \in \R_{\geq 0}$ satisfying $S \leq T$ and any pair $c_{1} \in \R_{<1}$ and $c_{2} \in \R_{>1}$.
+Provided any $\e>0$, we have